 During the five-week Pre-Sessional English Language course you will receive twenty-three hours of taught classes each week with regular tutorials and a Saturday excursion (nine hours).
 Most materials will be supplied free of charge although you will be required to purchase one textbook at a cost of approximately £25 pounds.

 The Pre-sessional English language course will help you to develop your general and academic English language skills in four key areas:

 We use a communicative language teaching approach.
 This means that you will be expected to actively participate and contribute to the classes.
 Assessment is by means of coursework, tests, projects and presentations.
 Students receive individual help and attention through weekly one-to-one tutorials in order to monitor progress and help to develop the skills necessary for academic study at a British university.
 We have a maximum class size of 18.

-Classes run from 9am to 12 noon from Monday to Friday, with afternoon classes from 1pm to 4pm from Monday to Thursday, with occasional field trips on Wednesday afternoon.
+Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with one Saturday excursion (nine hours)

-Assessment is by means of coursework and examination.
+Assessment is by means of coursework, tests, projects and presentations.